A pair of facilities on the A12, staggered some distance apart.

 Trivia and History

-Today's Feering northbound started as a garage in the 1950s.
-This was eventually joined by an independent diner, which in the 1980s was taken over by Happy Eater.
+An independent diner was built a little north-east of here.
+In the 1986 this was taken over by Happy Eater, who demolished it and re-built it.
 It had stone-effect walls, and a Happy Eater weather vane which outlived the restaurant.
-A Travelodge was added in 1991.
+A Travelodge was added in 1995.

 In 1996 the restaurant became a branch of Little Chef.
 In May 2015 this site received the Wonderfully British refurbishment, gaining a Burger King in the process.
 In January 2017, Euro Garages purchased the site and in January 2018 the new owners lost the rights to the name and it became EG Diner.